 Myth Number 3 “Getting one or more of the diseases associated with aging is inevitable”

 Living a healthy lifestyle, keeping a regular check on your critical health measures, nurturing your emotional health and social relationships and avoiding chronic stress can significantly reduce the risk of contracting age related diseases.
-I will have much, much more to say on all aspects of this in later posts.

 Myth Number 4 “My family all died young, so that’s what will happen to me,”